B2 - Dynamics of Climate Governance: Norms, Contestation, and Policies

 Assessing these drivers and their interplay across scales will enable us to identify plausible dynamics of climate governance which will be a necessary prerequisite for separating plausible from possible climate futures.

-- Prof. Dr. Stefan Aykut (PI)
+Contact: Prof. Dr. Stefan Aykut

-- Dr. Johannes Jarke-Neuert
+Contact: Dr. Johannes Jarke-Neuert